ValerioGc/doc-latch/README.md

 ## Coming up

 Planned future work includes page management and reordering, document conversion to other formats, document signing (image/text overlay), filling existing form fields (AcroForm), and a guided demo on first launch.
-The full, up-to-date list is in [ROADMAP.md](ROADMAP.md).

 ## Contributing or building from source